PrefectHQ/prefect/docs/contributing/feature_flags.md

    a developer can test, merge, and deploy an incomplete feature.
    This lets us move faster and integrate in-progress systems early.

-2. Releasing a feature to a subset of users, AKA "canary releases."
+2. Releasing a feature to a subset of users, known as "canary releases."
    On this technique, we release a new (complete) feature to a small group of users, monitor the results, and gradually release the feature to more users until 100% of users see the new feature.